 - (i) Do all they can to ensure their child arrives on time.
-The school day begins at 8.50 am.
-Parents can be prosecuted if their child persistently arrives late.
+Parents can be prosecuted if their child persistently arrives late after the register closes.
 We will monitor persistent late comers and action may be taken. - (ii) Notify the school on the first day if their child is unwell with details of the illness and an estimation of the likely length of absence; - (iii Get in touch at an early stage about any concerns they have about their child's motivation to attend school.
 Do not keep children off school while any issue is being resolved.